If you recently installed Red, you should read this. This is a quick start guide for a general usage.

 Find a host

 You need to find a server to host Red.
 You can rent a VPS (it can be free) on an online service.
-Please check this list for quality VPS providers.
+Please check this page for more information.

 You can also buy a Raspberry Pi (~$20), which is a micro-computer that will be able to host Red.
 The model 3 or above is recommended.